-\paragraph{Economic Dispatch for the Power Network.} Given the spatial distribution of the power system loads, the \emph{economic dispatch} problem is the optimization that the power system operator solves to (a) determine the generator dispatch across the power network, and (b) calculate the \emph{locational marginal prices} (LMPs) of electricity at different locations in the power network.
-In our setting, we are interested in how the travel decisions will impact the economic dispatch solution and vise versa.
+Given the spatial distribution of the power loads, the \emph{economic dispatch} problem is the optimization that the power system operator solves to (a) determine the generator dispatch, and (b) calculate the \emph{locational marginal prices} (LMPs) of electricity at different locations in the power network.
+In our setting, we are interested in how the travel decisions will impact the economic dispatch solution and vice versa.